Date and Location

 Call for Participation

 Participation in the workshop is by invitation and there will be space for a limited number of participants only.
-If you are interested in participating, please submit a short statement describing your background and motivation through our contact form.
+If you are interested in participating, please send a short statement describing your background and motivation to firstname.lastname@example.org.